Larva (TV series): The Larva Island Movie

-The Larva Island Movie is an animated Netflix film that serves as the canonical finale to the Larva franchise.
-The film focuses on Chuck, who has returned to civilization long after the events of "Drift", telling the events of the final season to a reporter named Grace.
-The film was released in Jul 24, 2020.
+The Larva Island Movie is an animated Netflix film that serves as the canonical finale to Larva Island.
+The film focuses on Chuck, who has returned to civilization long after the events of "Drift", telling the events of the Island to a reporter named Grace.
+The film was released on 23 July 2020.

 Larva Pendant

-Larva Pendant is 2022 animated short film that is set between the final season and The Larva Island Movie.
-Larva Pendant explains how Red and Yellow returned to the sewer, as they were seen coming out of their can in the final scene of previous film without an initial explanation after the events of "Drift".
-The short film was released May 25, 2022.
+Larva Pendant is 2022 animated 33-minute special that is set after the events of Larva Island and The Larva Island Movie.
+The film is about Red and Yellow discovering a city but must stop an evil man who is using bugs to help him grow hair.
+The short film was released on 25 May 2022.

+Feature film

+Larva the Movie

+Larva the Movie is an upcoming film that takes place either between the events of Larva Family and Larva in Mars or after Larva in Mars.

 Reception

 Emily Ashby from the organization Common Sense Media rated Larva three stars.
 She praised the show for showing the perspective of Red and Yellow, stating "because the characters are the size of worms, everything around them is larger than life, and that perspective is always fun to see in action."
 Issac Butler of Slate described Larva as "the most terrifying show on Netflix" and mocked its excessive toilet humor in a tongue-in-cheek article.
 Ivan Lin of Asia First Media recognized the characters' innovative contributions in educational videos.